 Many states have limits and requirements regarding security deposits, and California is no exception.
 A landlord may not demand or receive security in excess of an amount equal to two months’ rent in the case of an unfurnished residential property, and an amount equal to three months’ rent in the case of a furnished residential property.
 Security deposits are considered refundable and include pet, lock, key, carpet, etc., and in combination, none of these may exceed the amounts stated above.

 California landlord-tenant law mandates that a landlord notify a tenant in writing of the option of having an initial inspection two weeks before terminating a rental agreement or lease in order to identify problems (and possible deductions from the security deposit) and be given a chance to rectify them and avoid the deduction.
 Failure of the landlord to do this may void the opportunity to collect damages.

 Do I have to pay interest on the security deposit?

 Some jurisdictions such as San Francisco and Berkeley require interest to be paid to the tenant.
 Generally, this is based on the CPI and is paid annually.
 Landlords should check with either their attorney or the local jurisdiction for exact requirements.

 How much time do I have to return the security deposit after my tenant has moved?

-Landlords have twenty-one days to either return the full security deposit or an accounting of any deductions with the balance, if any remains.
+Landlords have twenty-one days to either return the full security deposit or account for any deductions with the balance if any remain.
 Stated deductions must apply to property damage beyond normal wear and tear.
 It’s very important for a landlord to read and understand the detailed procedures set forth in Civil Code Section 1950.5.
 This information may be seen in the booklet: California Landlord-Tenant Law Guide.